 Errors

-Errors refer to actions or inactions taken by flight crew members that result in deviations from organisational and operational intentions or expectations.
+Errors refer to actions or inactions taken by flight crew members that result in deviations from organizational and operational intentions or expectations.
 These errors can decrease safety margins and increase the likelihood of an undesirable event during flight or on the ground.

 Errors can be classified as slips, lapses, or mistakes and are considered unintentional.